 Things to do on Scotland Island

 Along the way we passed loads of locals who were so friendly we were so surprised how nice they were compared to how people can be in big cities.

-Sunset at the Tennis Court Wharf
+Having fun taking photos at the stunning Tennis Court Wharf

 There is also a masseuse on the island as well as a yoga class to take part in.
-Otherwise you can catch the ferry back over to Churchpoint and drive over to Palm Beach to enjoy the beaches and restaurants as well as boat rides over to Ettalong beach or to nearby the Basin for awesome bush walks.
+Otherwise you can catch the ferry back over to Churchpoint and drive over to Palm Beach to enjoy the beaches and restaurants as well as boat rides over to Ettalong beach or to the nearby Basin for awesome bush walks.

 Ferry from Palm Beach – Mackeral Beach (30 minutes)

 Hike from Mackeral Beach to Resolute Beach (30 minutes) and absolute paradise!

 I really loved Scotland Island for its peaceful, calming energy.
 The other guests as well as us couldn’t believe that just a 50 minute drive away from Sydney could give you exactly what you’re looking for – a beautiful and peaceful weekend that makes you feel like you’re on holiday!

 I honestly spent both times at Scotland Island saying how much I couldn’t believe how close it was to my home, yet it felt like a world away.
 When we left, we felt like we had been away for ages, but in a good way.
 What a great weekend spent there!